 Lou's background includes training in anthropology, sociology and qualitative research methodologies.
 In other words, she has profound insight into what motivates people, what makes them tick, and what makes them want to buy, give and advocate.
 She is a skilled trendspotter and an expert on retail point-of-sale and point-of-wait strategies.
 She's worked with such brands such as the American Heart Association, MillerCoors, H&R Block, Belkin and many more.
 In a way, it's a shame Lou didn't go into politics.
 As a Certified Change Management Practitioner, she has expertise that is badly needed in Washington.
 But at Two West, we feel very fortunate she chose the path that led to us instead.

 Originally a marine biology major in college, Steve traded his love of cephalopods and jellyfish for his other true passion – writing.
-Ask the clients he's worked with since and they'll tell you it was a great decision.

 Steve's work has been featured in the CLIO, Archive, National ADDYS, Radio Mercury Finalist, New York Festivals, London International Awards, Telly, Print, Adweek's Best Spots, Mobius and the Super Bowl.
 His diverse account experience is also an impressive mix having led and created work for American Airlines, Bank of America, Blue Bunny Ice Cream, Casey's General Stores, Citgo, Coleman, GTE, JC Penney, LG, Long John Silvers, Make a Wish Foundation, Marmot, Missouri Lottery, Paramount Theme Parks, Payless ShoeSource, Quaker State, Rawlings, Sonic, Sporting Kansas City, Sprint, Subaru, Weight Watchers, Yoplait and more.